 Negative Space Drawing Examples

 If you read some of my other posts, it comes to no surprise that I really enjoy Escher’s works.
-There’s quite a lot of examples from him that I wanted to show here.
-Let’s see a few:

 We notice the change of subject, not only through the shapes but also the transition from black to white.
 It’s almost a twist on the Rubin’s Vase, except you can transition from one subject through the other.
 We are transported from water to air with the use of negative space and value.